-I. Overview
+I. Page of Prew

 In Mar.
 2011 and Feb.
 2013, the Environmental Protection Agency (EPA) promulgated amendments to the Emission Guidelines for commercial and industrial solid waste incineration units (40 CFR part 60 subpart DDDD).
 Emission guidelines are not directly enforceable until they are implemented and enforced through either an EPA-approved state plan or a promulgated Federal Plan.
 This state plan implements the Emission Guidelines for commercial and industrial solid waste incineration units in Oregon.
+This plan applies throughout Oregon, including in Lane County, where air quality laws are implemented and enforced by the Lane Regional Air Protection Agency (LRAPA).